 Choose from this list to make sure you’re choosing an app or software that sets you and your team up for long-term success.

-Here are 10 excellent online tools that check all the boxes listed above:
+Here are 25 work organization tools that check all the boxes listed above:

 1. Team Compass

 Team Compass is a team management software designed by Weekdone.
 Created for team leaders to help track goals, enhance team meetings, and experience better team connections through engagement and feedback!

 Team organization is at the forefront as well with visual dashboards on team and individual levels.
 For those who like to view priorities in a calendar view, they’ve got that too!

 You’ll learn more about your team and their productivity week by week with complete transparency for everyone!
 The intuitive software is quick to set up – simply send your team invites by email, add your plans for the week, set some goals with the “light OKR” system, and start tracking progress!